jelastic-jps/mysql-cluster/texts/description.md

-Collection of MySQL Cluster Topologies.
-Each cluster automatically discovers new db nodes based on the pre-configured schemas below.
+A set of MySQL/MariaDB cluster topologies for automatic installation and further discovery of new database nodes based on the pre-configured schemas.